PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data: Methods

-2.2.2\quad\textit{Thresholding rule}\quad In setting a thresholding rule to identify outliers, it is important to recognize that leverage of an observation only has relative meaning, since the leverage of a set of observations sums to the number of variables.
-With only so much leverage to ``go around'', the leverage of normal observations will necessarily decrease in the presence of one or more high-leverage observations.
-This implies that the mean, which is fixed, may not be representative of normal observations.
-We therefore use the median leverage across all observations, $m_h=\text{med}(h_1,\dots,h_T)$, as a reference for normal values.
-Let $Z_t= I(h_t > \alpha\cdot m_h)$ indicate whether observation $t$ exceeds $\alpha$-times $m_h$, in which case it is labeled a ``leverage outlier''.
-We find that $\alpha=3$ works well, but this may be varied to establish a more or less conservative threshold.
+In setting a leverage threshold to identify outliers, it is important to recognize that the sum of leverages for a set of observations equals the number of variables in the design matrix.
+The mean leverage of all $T$ observations is therefore fixed at $Q/T$.
+Outliers wield a large amount of leverage, and their presence reduces the leverage of all remaining observations, such that the mean $Q/T$ may be significantly greater than the leverage of normal observations.
+Thus, the median is a more appropriate reference quantity than the mean for normal observations.
+If the leverage of observation $t$ exceeds $\alpha$ times the median $m_h=\text{med}(h_1,\dots,h_T)$, it is labeled a ``leverage outlier''.
+In the simulations and experimental data analysis described below, we consider $\alpha\in[3,8]$.

-Leverage does not display convenient statistical properties, so rules of thumb such as the one we propose, rather than formal statistical tests, are usually employed to detect leverage points.
-While this may work reasonably well in practice, a formal statistical test for outliers with known and controllable properties is desirable.
-Furthermore, leverage is known to be subject to masking of outliers \citep{rousseeuw1990unmasking,rousseeuw2011robust}, a phenomenon in which truly outlying observations have leverage values within the normal range due to the presence and influence of more extreme outliers.
-To address both of these limitations, in the following section we propose an alternative robust distance measure based on minimum covariance determinant (MCD) estimators \citep{rousseeuw1985multivariate}.
+While such practical rules may work well in the absence of convenient statistical properties, a formal statistical test for outliers with known and controllable properties is desirable.
+In the following section, we propose an alternative robust distance measure based on minimum covariance determinant (MCD) estimators \citep{rousseeuw1985multivariate}.